axelarnetwork/axelar-core/README.md

 ## Test tools

 Dev tool dependencies, such as `moq` and `goimports`, can be installed via `make prereqs`.
+Make sure they're on available on your `PATH`.

 ## Bug bounty and disclosure of vulnerabilities